 Cities will lead the transport electrification revolution

-Today, transport of freight and humans accounts for a fifth of global energy demands and a quarter of energy-related CO2 emissions.
+Today, transport of freight and humans account for a fifth of global energy demands and a quarter of energy-related CO2 emissions.
 That means transport is a major contributor to air pollution.
 91% of the world’s population is breathing toxic air.
-The Intergovernmental Panel on Climate Change (IPCC) Special Report on Global Warming of 1.5ºC finds transitions in energy, transport, and cities to be important pathways to limiting global warming.
-So, to limit the temperature increase to 1.5 degrees Celsius and reduce health impacts of air pollution, we must focus on transport electrification.
+The Intergovernmental Panel on Climate Change (IPCC) Special Report on Global Warming of 1.5ºC finds transitions in energy for transport and cities to be important pathways to limiting global warming.
+So, to limit the temperature increase to 1.5 degrees Celsius and reduce health impacts of air pollution we must focus on transport electrification.

 Energy for water – energy efficiency in water systems

-Today, there is a 40% gap in the global water supply with 2.1 billion people lacking access to safe drinking water and water has ranked in the top five risks for eight consecutive years in the World Economic Forum’s Global Risk Report.
+Today, there is a 40% gap in the global water supply with 2.1 billion people lacking access to safe drinking water.
+On top of that, the water sector is responsible for around 4% of global electricity consumption .
+According to the International Energy Agency’s World Energy Outlook 2018, implementing the United Nations Sustainable Development Goal 6 – “Ensure access to water and sanitation for all” – will skyrocket the electricity consumption.
+This calls for water use efficiency and water distribution efficiency.
+Global Risk Report.
 The water sector is currently responsible for around 4% of global electricity consumption but according to the International Energy Agency’s World Energy Outlook 2018, implementing the United Nations Sustainable Development Goal 6 – “Ensure access to water and sanitation for all” – will significantly the electricity consumption.
 This calls for water use efficiency and water distribution efficiency.

 Reducing water scarcity by implementing pressure management